Can D-Mannose Prevail in the Fight Against E. coli's Antibiotic Resistance?

 Just like humans however, Escherichia Coli are organisms with natural variation from one individual to another.
 These occasional mutations which produce genetic variation, give rise to different survival capabilities.
 Some may be able to survive unusual heat, or high acidity, or even antibiotic attack.
 The newly evolved survival characteristics are then passed on to their descendants, which are now well adapted to survive, or, resistant to antibiotics.

-D-Mannose is found in wild plants and forest timbers, in trace amounts in many fruits and vegetables, and is a natural component of every cell in the human body.
+D-Mannose is found in wild plants and forest timbers, in trace amounts in many fruits and vegetables, and is a natural component of some cells in the human body.
 A natural anti-inflammatory which doesn't destroy bacteria like antibiotics, but bio-chemically attracts them.
 The bacteria's own attachment mechanism is used against them.

 Introducing ancillary amounts of D-mannose into the bladder coaxes the bacteria into attaching themselves to the more readily available D-mannose.
 Less of the bacteria attach to the body's natural mannose in bladder cells.
 The bonded bacteria and introduced D-Mannose are now free floating in the urine, and are then flushed out when you urinate.
 Which is why its recommended you drink a glass of water or two after ingesting D-Mannose.